 Or, at least, that’s what they tell us.

-When this is the issue, there’s nothing wrong with the right dosage of physician prescribed medication.
-Sometimes, the only way to focus on the job, keep from having panic attacks or simply get out of bed can depend upon one pill in the morning and one at night.
+When this is the issue, there’s nothing wrong with the right dosage of physician-prescribed medication.
+Sometimes, the only way to focus on the job, keep from having panic attacks, or simply get out of bed can depend upon one pill in the morning and once at night.
 Seriously, this is an exception.

 I’m mentally ill, and I will not take my medication.
 But in my case, I simply prefer holistic methods and the like.
 Had ya fooled, didn’t I.

 Before you go all radical like me, do your research.
 It’s okay to forego your traditional medication if you are familiar with many other ways to treat your disorder.
 Mental illness is no joke, but never forget, there are many ways to treat your problem besides prescription drugs.

 Curious?
 Go get educated!
 Let me know what you find.